Plant an Edible Water Garden

-A water garden, like this one from Better Homes and Gardens book "Water Gardens," can provide interesting plants to eat as well as beautiful flowers or handsome foliage.
+A water garden can provide interesting plants to eat as well as beautiful flowers or handsome foliage.
 Learn how to make your own edible water garden filled with delicious vegetables using these three easy steps.

 For our edible water garden, we chose water chestnuts.
 You can plant water chestnuts in any shallow container that will hold water.
 If you plan to put them in a pond, use a container that has drainage holes in the bottom or sides.
 Gather the corms of water chestnuts and use them in a stir-fry or hors d'oeuvre.
 Follow this step-by-step guide to build your own edible water garden.